-How do you get your clients to stand out in their industries?
+- How do you get your clients to stand out in their industries?

-I usually do a competitor analysis just to see what other brands are doing, what we can do different, what we can offer that other brands don’t offer.
+I usually do a competitor analysis just to see what other brands are doing, what we can do different, and what we can offer that other brands don’t offer.

-How do you talk budget with the client?
+- How do you talk budget with the client?

-Firstly it depends on the scale of the project/job required, the bigger the job the bigger the budget and secondly the duration of the project/job will determine how much money will be spent.
+Firstly it depends on the scale of the project/job required, the bigger the job the bigger the budget and secondly the duration of the project/job will determine how much money will be spent

-What is the most important thing a social media manager should be doing?
+- What is the most important thing a social media manager should be doing?

 I actually have quite a few things.
 Keeping up with trends on social media, understanding your audience, understanding what your client wants, knowing when to post and when not to post, understanding social media algorithms as well as constantly checking performance so you can see what can be improved.